wrwetzel/Birdland/ReadMe-GitHub.md

 cd Birdland-main
 ./Install-From-GitHub.sh
 ```
-This copies data folders to ~/.local/share/birdland and links executables to ~/.local/bin.

 You may now remove the package folder in the temporary directory.
 ```
 rm -rf ~/tmp/Birdland-main
 ```

+### Clone or ZIP
+The *Install-From-GitHub.sh* script
+copies data folders to ~/.local/share/birdland and links executables to ~/.local/bin.

 Be sure that ~/.local/bin is in your PATH environment variable.
 If your shell is bash then
 check your ~./bashrc file: